-The Company's quantitative analysis of goodwill and the indefinite-lived Pura Vida brand for impairment involves the comparison of the fair value of the reporting unit or asset to its carrying value.
-The fair value of the reporting unit was determined using an income-based approach and a market-based approach, which required management to make significant estimates and assumptions including the projected revenue growth, operating profit and discount rate.
+The Company's quantitative analysis of the Pura Vida reporting unit of goodwill ("goodwill") and the indefinite-lived Pura Vida brand asset ("Pura Vida brand") for impairment involves the comparison of the fair value of the goodwill or Pura Vida brand asset to its respective carrying value.
+The fair value of goodwill was determined using an income-based approach and a market-based approach, which required management to make significant estimates and assumptions including the projected revenue growth, operating profit and discount rate.
 The Company used the relief-from-royalty method to estimate the fair value of the Pura Vida brand, which required management to make significant estimates and assumptions related to the projected revenue growth, long-term growth rate, royalty rate and discount rate.
-The goodwill balance was \$44.3 million as of January 30, 2021, all of which related to the Pura Vida reporting unit.
-The carrying value of the Pura Vida brand was \$36.7 million as of January 30, 2021.
-The fair values of the Pura Vida reporting unit and the Pura Vida brand exceeded their carrying values as of the measurement date and, therefore, no impairment was recognized during fiscal 2021.
+The goodwill balance was \$44.3 million as of January 29, 2022, all of which related to the Pura Vida reporting unit.
+The carrying value of the Pura Vida brand was \$36.7 million as of January 29, 2022.
+The fair values of goodwill and the Pura Vida brand exceeded their carrying values as of the measurement date and, therefore, no impairment was recognized during the year ended January 29, 2022.

 We identified the impairment analysis of goodwill and the Pura Vida brand as a critical audit matter because of the significant judgments made by management to estimate the fair value of these indefinite-lived assets.
-This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's estimates and assumptions particularly related to the projected revenue growth and discount rate for the goodwill impairment analysis and the projected revenue growth, royalty rate, and discount rate for the Pura Vida brand impairment analysis.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's estimates and assumptions particularly related to the projected revenue growth, operating profit growth and discount rate for the goodwill impairment analysis and the projected revenue growth, royalty rate, and discount rate for the Pura Vida brand impairment analysis.